M-o-a-T/moat-kv/docs/source/server_protocol.rst

 * ``tick`` is a node-specific counter which increments by one when any entry on that node is changed.

-A chain entry may not have a ``tick`` element.
+A chain entry might not have a ``tick`` element.
 In that case the node has not been initialized yet.
 Such entries are only valid in ``ping`` chains.

 Chains are governed by three rules: